memo-567/MeshCore-FAQ/README.md

 # MeshCore-FAQ
 A list of frequently-asked questions and answers for MeshCore

+The current version of this MeshCore FAQ is at https://github.com/ripplebiz/MeshCore/blob/main/docs/faq.md.
-This is a mirror of https://github.com/ripplebiz/MeshCore/blob/main/docs/faq.md.
-This page you are reading here might have newer updates if pull requests on Scott's repo are behind.
+This MeshCore FAQ is also mirrored at https://github.com/LitBomb/MeshCore-FAQ and might have newer updates if pull requests on Scott's MeshCore repo are not approved yet.

 author: https://github.com/LitBomb
 ---